-Attach the engine stop switch lanyard to a strong piece of clothing on the operator.
-The engines will not start if the clip is not inserted into the stop switch.
-Make sure the lanyard is properly attached to the engine stop switch before attempting to start the engine.
+Your Pursuit is equipped with an engine stop switch and lanyard.
+When the lanyard is pulled it will engage the switch and shut off the engines.
+If the engines will not start, it could be because the lanyard is not properly inserted into the engine stop switch.
+Always make sure the lanyard is properly attached to the engine stop switch before attempting to start the engine.